rudeh1253/rudeh1253/README.md

 ### Teaching programming and computer science to myself!
 I'm Park, from South Korea.<br>
 I'm interested in mathematics, algorithm, computer system, artificial intelligence, full-stack development, and so on. 😊<br>
-I've been studying along with courses provided by MIT OCW, Udemy, Coursera, etc.<br>
+I've been studying with courses provided by MIT OCW, Udemy, Coursera, etc.<br>

 ### Tech stacks
 ##### PROGRAMMING LANGUAGES